 We have three Neonatal Intensive Care Units (NICUs) here at Mount Sinai, which provide a range of care from routine NICU diagnosis and treatment to the more complex and specialized services.
 We offer a variety of support services at each facility.

 Neonatal Intensive Care Unit at the Mount Sinai Kravis Children’s Hospital

-Situated on the Upper East Side of Manhattan, this 46-bed Level 4 Regional Perinatal Center cares for more than 1,000 newborns each year.
+Situated on the Upper East Side of Manhattan, this 46-bed Level 4 IV Regional Perinatal Center cares for 1,000 newborns each year.
 We have the ability to care for the most complex situations and have diagnosed and treated multi-organ system problems, congenital disorders, newborn transplants, and rare metabolic disorders.

 Neonatal Intensive Care Unit at Mount Sinai West

-Located on the Upper West Side of Manhattan, this 26-bed, Level 3 NICU provides comprehensive medical care to preterm and other high-risk newborns.
-We provide routine NICU care and also extensive help with advanced respiratory concerns, hypothermia, brain issues, and retinopathy of prematurity.
+Located on the Upper West Side of Manhattan, this 35-bed, Level 3 NICU provides comprehensive medical care to preterm and other high-risk newborns.
+We provide routine NICU care and extensive help with advanced respiratory concerns, hypothermia, brain issues, and retinopathy of prematurity.